Book series: History

 The 19th-century predecessors may be distinguished as being rather "family sagas", as their stories are from the perspective of a single family, rather than society as a whole.

 Marcel Proust's À la recherche du temps perdu has come to be regarded as a definitive roman fleuve.
 Today, however, its seven volumes are generally considered to be a single novel.

 Proust's work was immensely influential, particularly on British novelists of the middle of the twentieth century who did not favour modernism.
 Some of those follow the example of Anthony Powell, a Proust disciple, but consciously adapting the technique to depict social change, rather than change in high society.
 This was a step beyond the realist novels of Arnold Bennett (the Clayhanger books) or John Galsworthy.

 Twentieth century

 The twenty-novel Aubrey-Maturin series by the English author Patrick O'Brian has been called perhaps the best-loved roman fleuve of the twentieth century: "[an] epic of two heroic yet believably realistic men that would in some ways define a generation".

 Development of the novel sequence

 Although sequences of genre fiction are sometimes not considered to be romans-fleuves, novel sequences are particularly common in science fiction and epic fantasy genres.
+Recurring, self-consistent genre fiction settings are often called fictional universes, and the individual narrative works in such a setting are said to form a continuity or canon.

 The introduction of the preconstructed novel sequence is often attributed to E. E. Doc Smith, with his Lensman books.
 Such sequences, from contemporary authors, tend to be more clearly defined than earlier examples.
 Authors are now more likely to announce an overall series title, or write in round numbers such as 12 volumes.
 These characteristics are not those of the classical model forms, and become more like the franchises of the film industry.